-We consider that careers education and guidance is a vital part of the curriculum and therefore ensure that it is available at significant stages in the college life of all students.
+We consider that careers education and guidance is a vital part of the curriculum and therefore ensure that it is available at significant stages in the school life of all students.
 Every possible use is made of available sources of information and delivery is provided through Active Tutorial work in the vertical tutor groups.

 The Framework for careers, employability and enterprise education updated in March 2018: http://www.thecdi.net/write/BP556-CDI-Framework-web.pdf